 - 1967 - Stay Away, Joe starring Elvis Presley

 Sedona has come a long way.
-A lot of the construction you see in town was built during the 1980s when the area was experiencing rapid growth.
+A lot of the development you see in town was built during the 1980s when the area was experiencing rapid growth.
 In 1988, Sedona was incorporated as a city.
-Despite the popularity Sedona has maintained it’s small town roots, which is illustrated by the fact that the planning and zoning commission forced McDonald’s to change its golden arches to a less obtrusive teal — the only such arches in the world.
-Today, Sedona Arizona is one of the most beautiful towns in the Western United States as is a favorite for outdoor enthusiasts.
+Despite the popularity, Sedona has maintained its small town roots, which is illustrated by the fact that the planning and zoning commission forced McDonald’s to change its golden arches to a less obtrusive teal — the only such arches in the world.
+Today, Sedona, Arizona is one of the most beautiful towns in the Western United States and is a favorite for outdoor enthusiasts.

 To see the wide range of activities Sedona has to offer check out the Sky Ranch Lodge Adventures page.